manas0045/INTERACTIVE-QUIZ-APPLICATION/README.md

 Displays the final result once all questions are completed.

-🖼️ [Image Suggestion: Timer countdown while a question is being answered] ⏳ Real-Time Timer
+⏳ Real-Time Timer
 Every quiz question has a 30-second timer, activated via setInterval() when loadQuiz() runs.
 If time runs out, you can easily add auto-submit or alert functionality for time-bound quizzes.
 The red text ("Time Left:") adds urgency while keeping the experience casual.